INDRAKUMAR2005/Task-1-fynd-Ai-Assignment/task 1/README.md

-Yelp Rating Prediction via Prompting (Task 1)
+# Yelp Rating Prediction via Prompting (Task 1)

-This project implements prompt-based rating prediction for Yelp reviews using Google’s Gemini LLM.
+This project implements **prompt-based rating prediction** for Yelp reviews using **Google’s Gemini LLM**.
-The objective is to classify reviews into 1–5 star ratings and analyze how different prompting strategies impact model performance.
+The objective is to classify reviews into **1–5 star ratings** and analyze how different **prompting strategies** impact model performance.

-This work is submitted as Task 1 for the Fynd AI Intern – Take Home Assessment 2.0.
+This work is submitted as **Task 1** for the **Fynd AI Intern – Take Home Assessment 2.0**.

+---

-Overview
+## Overview

-We design and evaluate three prompting approaches for structured sentiment classification:
+We design and evaluate **three prompting approaches** for structured sentiment classification:

-Zero-shot Prompting
+1. **Zero-shot Prompting**
    Directly asks the model to predict a star rating without examples.

-Few-shot Prompting
+2. **Few-shot Prompting**
    Provides representative examples for selected star ratings to guide the model.

-Role-based Prompting
+3. **Role-based Prompting**
    Instructs the model to act as a food critic and reason about sentiment before classifying.

-Each approach returns a strict JSON response in the following format:
+Each approach returns a **strict JSON response** in the following format:

+json
 {
   "predicted_stars": 4,
   "explanation": "Brief reasoning for the assigned rating."